How Do I Change an Existing Custody Order?

 If a material change in circumstances is proven, then the court can evaluate what custodial arrangement is in the best interest of the child.
 To determine what is in a child’s best interests, the Courts will consider a litany of factors, including for example, your child’s relationship with each parent, as well as the ability and desire of each parent to provide your child with the best home possible.
 After finding a “material change” and making a “best interest” determination, the Court can enter a new custody schedule or decide that it is best to keep the existing arrangement in place.

 The modification of custody process can be challenging and uncertain.
-If you need assistance with a modification of custody matter, please contact the Law Office of Laurie M. Wasserman LLC at 410-842-1070 or firstname.lastname@example.org.
+If you need assistance with a modification of custody matter, please contact Wasserman Family Law at 410-842-1070 or firstname.lastname@example.org.
 We practice in jurisdictions throughout the State of Maryland.